faizan4devloper/band-landing-page/README.md

       }
     };

-    // Check if location.state exists, otherwise fetch the data if (!location.state) {
+    // If location.state exists, use it directly; otherwise, fetch the data if (!location.state) {
-      fetchData("sampleRecNum"); // Replace with actual recNum or pass from state if needed } else {
+      fetchData("sampleRecNum"); // Replace with actual recNum or get it from location.state if needed } else {
       const { summary, recommendation } = location.state;
       setSummary(summary);